-By comparing the covered and uncovered population age sixty-five and over between 2003 and 2009 (figure 2), we find that the coverage rate increased from 69.6 percent to 88.6 percent, and the largest increase was among women, whose coverage increased from 65.8 percent to 91.3 percent.
-In fact, in terms of coverage, by 2009 women surpassed men by over 6 percentage points.
+By comparing the covered and uncovered population aged sixty-five and over between 2003 and 2009, we find that the coverage rate increased from 69.6 percent to 88.6 percent.
+The largest increase was among women, whose coverage increased from 65.8 percent to 91.3 percent.
+In terms of coverage, by 2009 women surpassed men by over 6 percentage points (Figure 2).